 - Portfolio Return is therefore not accurate either.

 - Start Date is accurate.
 I looked up the closing value of SPY on July 3 2017 and compared the strike price of that option.
 It checked out.
 That was the only spot check I performed on this attribute.

 Not listed in the summary is the mechanic of plotting total risk throughout the life of the backtest.
 There is an explicit feature for this in the tool but it only seems to record values every couple of weeks as opposed to daily, which prevents doing risk management.

-When the data’s made up [and the points don’t matter] *ba dum tss*, the transaction log does seem to be a solid resource.
+The transaction log does seem to be a solid resource.
 Identifying the positions for use in running calculations is half the battle, which OptionStack does nicely (as long as it’s not opening a 3 DTE trade on Fridays).
-By using the transaction log we can calculate any number of [accurate] statistics.
+By using the transaction log one can calculate any number of [accurate] statistics themselves.

-I pulled together my own “dashboard” after spending a good amount of time in Excel.
+I pulled together my own “dashboard” after spending some time in Excel.
 Going forward I should be able to reuse the formulas and build dashboards (or more accurately, crunch the data behind the dashboard) much faster.

 Based on available data, it appears using % OTM generates a greater return with less volatility than using delta to base trades.
 I’m curious how this would have played out during 2008.

 For those interested in reviewing the data for each of the backtests, it’s available here.
 As usual, the file is read-only.
 You will need to make a copy to make any edits.

 I know the options trading crowd is a small world; I don’t intend for this to be a bash session on a particular tool.
 If you’re involved with the OptionStack team and reading this, there are several other bits of feedback I’d like to provide ranging from UI elements and UX to additional data points to help improve the product.
 Feel free to reach out.
 I’m happy to be a [back]tester.